chef-boneyard/tar/README.md

 This will extract the contents of /tmp/mycode-1.2.3.tar.gz to /opt/myapp/mycode and use the file '/opt/myapp/mycode/lib' to determine idempotency.

-## ChefSpec Matchers

-ChefSpec matchers are defined for tar_package and tar_extract.

 ## LICENSE AND AUTHOR

 - **Author:** Nathan L Smith ([nathan@cramerdev.com](mailto:nathan@cramerdev.com))